AbsoluteRivers/TextBasedFightingGame/devlog.md

 - Utilized DOM manipulation for calling separate html using main menu button
 - Updated CSS file for stylesheet
   *Note: CSS selectors don't need ";" as and end, only objects and parameters within the selectors*
+//- Hosted a github page for th textgame//